Newtonian telescope: History

 Newton's idea for a reflecting telescope was not new.
 The astronomer Galileo Galilei and the mathematician Giovanni Francesco Sagredo had discussed using a mirror as the image forming objective soon after the invention of the refracting telescope, and others, such as Niccolò Zucchi, claimed to have experimented with the idea as far back as 1616.
 Newton may even have read James Gregory's 1663 book Optica Promota which described reflecting telescope designs using parabolic mirrors (a telescope Gregory had been trying unsuccessfully to build).
+However, Newton's telescope is considered the first reflecting telescope due to previous designs never being put into practice or ultimately ending in failure when attempted.

 Newton built his reflecting telescope because he suspected it could prove his theory that white light is composed of a spectrum of colours.
 Colour distortion (chromatic aberration) was the primary fault of refracting telescopes of Newton's day, and there were many theories as to what caused it.
 During the mid-1660s with his work on the theory of colour, Newton concluded this defect was caused by the lens of the refracting telescope behaving the same as prisms he was experimenting with, breaking white light into a rainbow of colours around bright astronomical objects.
 If this were true, then chromatic aberration could be eliminated by building a telescope which did not use a lens – a reflecting telescope.

 A replica of a second reflecting telescope Newton presented to the Royal Society in 1672 (the first one he made in 1668 was loaned to an instrument maker but there is no further record of what happened to it).